South Downs Way, looking toward Beachy Head

 Weather

-The southeast of England is known for being the sunniest part of the UK.
+The southeast of England is known for being the sunniest part of the country.
 If you’re walking in summer, you’d be fairly hopeful about having warm, dry conditions at least some of the time.

 That said, this is the UK we’re talking about.
 Conditions are unpredictable at the best of times, and can change quickly at any time of year.
 The South Downs ridgeline is very exposed in parts, and there’s often no real shelter from wind and rain if it does decide to show up.
 Pack for bad weather, and be glad if you don’t get any!